 - Higher price per treat

-Compared to standard chews or treats, Minties prioritize calorie control and digestive gentleness.
-The tradeoff is that their soft texture may not provide as much mechanical cleaning as harder chews.
+Compared to traditional dental chews, these treats focus on calorie control and digestive gentleness.
+The tradeoff is that their softer texture may not provide as much mechanical cleaning as harder chews.

 - Gentle on sensitive stomachs